Compare at a glance

 Have your employer pay your salary straight onto the card

-Transfer money from your current account
+Transfer money from your bank account

 Yes, there are often fees associated with prepaid cards.
 It is a good idea to understand how they are charged before you apply for the card.
 The types of fee you might face include: